Skip to content

 API_KEY=your-api-key-here

-You can get a free Pipelex Inference API key ($20 of free credits) by joining our Discord community.
+You can get a free Pipelex Gateway API key ($20 of free credits) here https://app.pipelex.com

 For complete API key configuration, see the API Key Configuration section in the main Pipelex repository.